 If this year’s “Big Day” didn’t fit into your busy spring schedule, here’s another chance to make your birding count!
 How about a Big Atlas Weekend?
 This exciting new event is a fun way for birders from across the state to document breeding birds and come together as a birding community.
-For many birds in our area, breeding peaks in late June.
-It’s a great time to Confirm breeding and fill gaps in the Atlas data.
+For many birds in the Northeast, breeding peaks in late June.
+It’s a great time to confirm breeding and fill gaps in the Atlas data.

 - June 23 @ 7 pm – Kickoff.
 Introduction by the four Atlas coordinators followed by guest speakers Purbita Saha and Stephanie Beilke from the Galbatross Project talking about female bird song and identification and female bird days. (pre-registration required)

-- June 24 @ 7 pm – Training for new atlasers in Maryland and DC.
-New atlasers will be walked through what an Atlas is, learn about the essentials needed to participate, and receive general atlasing tips.
-(Google Meeting details)
+- June 24 @ 7 pm – Training for new atlasers in NY.
+New atlasers will be walked through what an Atlas is, learn about the Atlas Essentials to participate, and receive general atlasing tips.
+(Zoom meeting link; Zoom call-in details)

 - June 25-27 – Big Atlas Weekend!
-Go atlasing in any of the four participating regions from 6 pm on Friday to 11:59 pm on Sunday.
+Go atlasing in any of the four states from 6 pm on Friday to 11:59 pm on Sunday.
 Check out our events calendar for atlas walks around the state.

 - June 30 @ 7 pm – Awards ceremony.
 Enjoy highlights from the weekend, share your stories in small groups with atlasers from all states, and find out who won the individual and state champion awards. (pre-registration required)